meliao/osdc_support/quickstart.rst

   Cloud                 Login Node                             VM Username
   ====================  ====================================== ==================
-  OSDC Adler            adler.opensciencedatacloud.org         root OSDC Sullivan         sullivan.opensciencedatacloud.org        ubuntu Bionimbus PDC         bionimbus-pdc.opensciencedatacloud.org same as login node OSDC Atwood (Conte)   atwood.opensciencedatacloud.org        same as login node
+  OSDC Adler            adler.opensciencedatacloud.org         root OSDC Sullivan         sullivan.opensciencedatacloud.org      ubuntu Bionimbus PDC         bionimbus-pdc.opensciencedatacloud.org same as login node OSDC Atwood (Conte)   atwood.opensciencedatacloud.org        same as login node OSDC Goldberg         goldberg.opensciencedatacloud.org      same as login node
   ====================  ====================================== ==================

-6. If on the protected data clouds your user data is automatically mounted.
-If on Adler and Sullivan you must manually mount your user data in your vms.
+6. On Sullivan and the protected data clouds your user data is automatically mounted.
+If on Adler you must manually mount your user data in your vms.
 The script 'sudo /cloudconf/mount-glusterfs $USERNAME' will mount /glusterfs.
 Your password is stored on the login node at either ~/smbpassword.txt or ~/glusterfs-password

 7. Compute over data!